Kimberly Osbern ’21, Fulbright Recipient

 International Studies majors have won prestigious national and international post-graduate fellowships.
 Consider applying for national and international fellowships, including the Fulbright Program, Marshall Scholarship, Rhodes Scholarship, Thomas R. Pickering Foreign Affairs Fellowship, James C. Gaither Junior Fellows Program at the Carnegie Endowment for International Peace, Truman Scholarship, Gates Cambridge Scholarship, George J. Mitchell Scholarship, Schwarzmann Scholars, American Scandinavian Foundation Fellowships, Charles B. Rangel International Affairs Program, and Princeton in Africa/Asia/Latin America Fellowship.

-Learn more by reading the Undergraduate Studies National Fellowships and Scholarships page, Googling the name of the fellowship, and consulting Dean Amanda McCarthy, who assists students with many of these fellowship competitions.
+Learn more by reading the Undergraduate Studies National Fellowships and Scholarships page, Googling the name of the fellowship, and consulting with Undergraduate Studies staff, who assist students with many of these fellowship competitions.